Kaushal6767/first-repository/README.md

 # first-repository
-hello!!.. this is my first git repository.
+hello!!.. this is my first git repository..